 - Effective as stand-alone or in combination

-- Significant benefits of cannabis shown in multiple indications: CNS, pain, cancer, anti-inflammatory, dermatology, psychiatric disorders
+- Significant benefits of cannabis shown in multiple indications: CNS, pain management, cancer care, anti-inflammatory, dermatology, psychiatric disorders

 Two Clinical Programs to Treat Underserved Central Nervous System Disorders

-- “Joint Pharma,” or THX-TS01, for the treatment of symptoms related to Tourette Syndrome (TS).
+- THX-110: For the treatment of symptoms related to Tourette Syndrome (TS).
 Several studies show the beneficial effects of THC in treatment of TS patients.

-- The Joint Pharma THX-TS01 program takes a unique approach to cannabinoid formulation using the “Entourage Effect.”
-THX-TS01 is a combination drug based on dronabinol, an FDA approved synthetic analog of THC, and PEA, PEA is naturally occurring in various food sources such as egg yolk, soybeans and milk.
+- The THX-110 program takes a unique approach to cannabinoid formulation using the “Entourage Effect” (i.e. in which Endocannabinoid system constituents work synergistically together).
+THX-110 is a combination drug based on dronabinol, an FDA approved synthetic analog of THC, and PEA, PEA is naturally occurring in various food sources such as egg yolk, soybeans and milk.
 In parts of Europe, PEA derived products (e.g., Normast® and Pelvilen®) have been marketed as a food for special medical purposes.
 In April 2015, Health Canada added PEA to its list of Natural Health Products, a class of health products which includes vitamins, mineral supplements, herbal preparations, traditional and homeopathic medicines, probiotics and enzymes.

-- Therapix is seeking orphan drug designation for its Joint Pharma Compound to treat TS.
+- Therapix is seeking orphan drug designation to treat TS.

-- In a letter dated September 29, 2016, the FDA informed us that our request cannot be granted at this time, and is being held in abeyance until and subject to us providing the FDA additional information pertaining to the overall prevalence of TS in both children and adults, and further clinical data to support our scientific rationale for our request for orphan drug designation within 12 months.
-We intend to respond within the 12 month period, or during any extension thereof
+- In a letter dated September 29, 2016, the FDA informed Therapix that its request cannot be granted at this time, and is being held in abeyance until and subject to the company providing the FDA with additional information pertaining to the overall prevalence of TS in both children and adults, and further clinical data to support its scientific rationale for its request for orphan drug designation within 12 months.
+Therapix intends to respond within the 12 month period, or during any extension thereof.

-- “BrainBright Pharma,” or THX-ULD01, targeted to the high value and under-served market of mild cognitive impairment (MCI), using a unique and proprietary drug development platform: The “Ultra Low-Dose.”
+- THX-130: Targeted to the high value and under-served market of mild cognitive impairment (MCI), using a unique and proprietary drug development platform: The “Ultra Low-Dose.”

 Therapix is developing unique nasal and sub-lingual delivery and formulations to optimize efficacy of active cannabinoid compounds.
-Nasal and sub-lingual administration of THC has been shown to be superior to oral administration.
+Nasal and sub-lingual administration of THC has been shown to be superior to oral ingestion.

-Approvals for indications such as TS and MCI may lead to applications in several additional therapeutic indications, including pain, cancer, anti-inflammatory, dermatology, and psychiatric disorders.
+Approvals for indications such as TS and MCI may lead to applications in several additional therapeutic indications, including pain management, cancer care, anti-inflammatory, dermatology, and psychiatric disorders.